pcre_dfa_exec

 PCRE_NEWLINE_ANY Recognize any Unicode newline sequence

-PCRE_NEWLINE_ANYCRLF Recognize CR, LF, and CRLF as newline sequences
+PCRE_NEWLINE_ANYCRLF Recognize CR, LF, & CRLF as newline sequences

 PCRE_NOTBOL Subject is not the beginning of a line